 We are still here for you.
 Please do not hesitate to get in touch with us.

-Our 24-Hour Domestic Violence & Rape Crisis Hotline is still open at all times, 7 days a week:
+Our Domestic Violence & Rape Crisis Hotline is open 24 hours a day, 7 days a week:

 24/7 crisis line: (413) 772-0806

 Toll-free crisis number for Franklin County/North Quabbin : 1-888-249-0806

 Our lines are TTY enabled or use MA Relay 711.

 Our counseling & support services also continue to be available to the community.
 To connect with us, please call our crisis line (413-772-0806) or our main number (413-772-0871).

 Our walk-in hours and children’s visitation program are currently closed to help slow the spread of the coronavirus.

 For comprehensive information about other agency and government services for the community during the pandemic, please visit our Pandemic Service Changes Document.
 We are working to keep referrals updated for everything from Court policies to resources for pet food and childcare.

 We are here to serve survivors, of every race, gender, class, and background.
 Our services are available in English and Spanish; we have access to a multi-language interpreter program for other languages as well.
 Our buildings are wheelchair accessible.

 All of our survivor services are free of charge.
 We do not require health insurance or proof of citizenship.